 - 231.1 Judged primarily on suitability of the dog to serve as a companion (maximum one dog per vehicle).
 To be judged both ways in the arena at a walk, slow trot and working trot. - a.
-The dog should be standing, lying down or seated on the vehicle. - b.
+The dog should be standing, lying down or seated on the vehicle., or should run behind, beside or at the axle of the vehicle. - b.
 The dog must be under control at all times. - c.
 The dog must not be led on the ground from the vehicle or be restrained by being tied to the vehicle, driver or passenger. - d.
 The driver should not hold the dog, and the dog should not interfere with the driver in any way. - 231.2 The dog may be of any breed. - 231.3 To be judged - 60% on the suitability of the dog to serve as a companion. - 30% on the performance, manners and way of going of the horse(s) - 10% on the overall impression of the turnout, including the dog. - Entries with a dog clearly not under control may be eliminated. - 231.4 As a variation, the spectators, in the form of applause, may judge this class.
 The judge would stand behind each entry and raise a hand, asking the spectators to respond.
 If this method of judging is to be used, it must be so stated in the ADS Omnibus.